learn-devops-fast/jmc-tutorial/_posts/2020-12-10-eclipse_java_mission_control.md

 Follow the instructions in the README.md found in the root of the JMC repository on how to create and access the update sites for Eclipse.

-#### Importing the projects
+#### Java Mission Control tutorial projects
 To import the projects into Eclipse, create a new Workspace and simply import all the projects available in the projects folder.

-## Running the Tutorial
+## Running the JMC JFR Tutorial
 There is a PDF in the root of this project explaining in detail how to run the JMC labs.
 If running the labs from within Eclipse, first ensure that you have set up an Eclipse properly, added the plug-in version of JMC, and imported the projects.

-## About
-This tutorial is for learning how to use JDK Mission Contol.
+This Java Mission Control and Flight Recorder tutorial is for learning how to use JDK Mission Contol.
 It is provided under GPLv3 as is.
 If you find a problem, please open a ticket or feel free to provide a pull request.